SovereignCloudStack/central-api/README.md

 As such, making decisions with these tradeoffs in mind, is not about finding the perfect solution for everyone, but "just the right" balance that is practicable for providers and valuable for users.
-And finding these optimal balances is going to cost possibly even more time than actually implementing them in code.
+Finding these optimal balances is going to cost possibly even more time than actually implementing them in code.